 Alcohol addiction does not always get the same scrutiny as drug use because alcohol is legal.
 But alcohol abuse results in almost 100,000 deaths in the U.S. every year.
 This makes alcohol abuse the third leading preventable cause of death.
-If you or someone you love is living with an alcohol use disorder, Riverwalk can help.
+If you or someone you love is living with an alcohol use disorder, Harmony Oaks Recovery Center can help.

 The use of alcohol is more socially acceptable than drugs, but this does not mean it is safe.
 Make no mistake.
 Alcohol is a drug.
 Alcohol abuse destroys families, devastates lives and causes chronic illness and death.
 But an alcohol use disorder does not need to be a death sentence.
 It does not need to condemn anyone to a life of misery.
 There is a way out of the alcoholic spiral and even a way to repair much of the damage that has been done.

 Symptoms of alcohol dependence may include the following: